Pandoks/hammer-control/README.md

 location from the home (`~`) directory.

 **NOTE:** The hour needs to be 2 digits. `2:00` won't work. `02:00` will work.

+## Troubleshooting

+- Restarting your system may help